x-qlusive/resifo-android/README.md

 ![Unterschrift Fail](/jpg/Unterschrift Fail.png)

 ## Releases
-The project was published on February 6th, 2017.
+The project was published as an Early Alpha Version on February 6th, 2017.

 ## License
 Read <a href="license.md">license.md</a> for more information.